MODM Clinical Database Management

 TU : CLINICAL OPERATIONS MANAGEMENT and DATA MANAGEMENT (S1)

-Number of ECTS credits = 5 – TU coordinator TU Patrice Ravel
+Number of ECTS credits = 5 – TU Coordinator TU Patrice Ravel

-Terms and conditions: 43.5 hours of lectures + 6 hours of tutorials
+Course Details: 43.5 hours of lectures + 6 hours of tutorials

 Objectives

-- Understanding the pharmacokinetic profile
+- Understanding the Pharmacokinetic Profile

 THERAPEUTIC APPROACHES